chriskormaris/NeuralNetworksInNumPy/README.md

 ```python
 python FeatureSelectionUsingIG.py
 ```
-Then, run the Neural Network of your choice between "SpamHamNeuralNetworkSqErr.py" and "SpamHamNeuralNetworkCrossEntropy.py".
+Then, run the Neural Network of your choice between "NN_SpamHam_MSE.py" and "NN_SpamHam_CrossEntropy.py".
+You can alternatively train the neural network using mini-batch gradient descent.
+Run the files "NN_SpamHam_MSE_minibatch.py" or "NN_SpamHam_CrossEntropy_minibatch.py".
+You can alternatively train the neural network using stochastic gradient descent.
+Run the files "NN_SpamHam_MSE_stochastic.py" or "NN_SpamHam_CrossEntropy_stochastic.py".

 **Notes:**
 <ol>